How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 If you have a San Diego Public Library Card, you should take advantage of the Discover & Go program, which offers free admission to many San Diego museums and attractions on pre-scheduled dates.

-9. Costco Ticket Discounts
+9. Costco Ticket Discounts (Unavailable)

 Some have reported that theme park tickets and memberships appear in the stores seasonally, but I haven’t seen them, and neither has anyone else who has emailed about it.
 If you have seen them, please leave a comment.

-Pros: A great deal for members!
+Pros: A great deal for Costco members when available.

-10. Free Kids Tickets in October (For Ages 11 & Under)
+10. Free Kids Tickets in October 2026 (For Ages 11 & Under)

-The other reason to visit in October is the Halloween (called HalGLOWween at the Zoo) activities.
+The other reason to visit in October is for the Halloween (called HalGLOWween at the Zoo) activities.
 On select October weekends, as the sun sets, you’ll be treated to glow-in-the-dark decor, live entertainment, including a DJ, a dance party, and much more.

 A Galapagos tortoise rests in the shade. at San Diego Zoo.